-Table A shows the key performance indicators the Company uses to manage business performance.
+Table A on the following page shows the key performance indicators the Company uses to manage business performance.
 The Company assesses its financial performance using a variety of alternative performance measures (APMs).
 APMs are not defined by the relevant IFRS financial reporting framework, but the Directors use them to provide greater insight into the financial performance, financial position and cash flows of the Company and the way it is managed.
-APMs should be read together with the IFRS income statements, IFRS statement of financial position and IFRS statement of cash flows, which are presented in the financial statements on pages 18 - 22.
+APMs should be read together with the IFRS income statements, IFRS statement of financial position and IFRS statement of cash flows, which are presented in the financial statements on pages 22 - 26.
 Further details of APMs used by the Company are provided below.

 APM Definition Adjusted profit (AP) Represents the adjusted profit before tax of the Company.
-It adjusts IFRS profit for key adjusting items and excludes non-core operations, the quantum of these are shown in table B. Due to the nature of the Company's businesses, we believe that adjusted profit is an appropriate basis by which to assess the Company's underlying operating results and it enhances comparability and understanding of the financial performance of the Company.
-Gross sales Gross sales are the gross client cash inflows received from customers during the period and 8 represent our ability to increase assets under administration and revenue.
+It adjusts IFRS profit for key adjusting items and excludes non-core operations, the quantum of these are shown in table В. Due to the nature of the Company's business, we believe that adjusted profit is an appropriate basis by which to assess the Company's underlying operating results and it enhances comparability and understanding of the financial performance of the Company.
+Gross sales Gross sales are the gross client cash inflows received from customers during the period and represent our ability to increase assets under administration and revenue.
 Assets under administration Represents the total market value of all financial assets managed and administered on behalf of customers and excludes shareholder assets.
-Net client cash flow (NCCF) The difference between money received from and returned to customers during the relevant period for the Company or for the business indicated. () This measure is considered to be a lead indicator of reported net revenue.
-Return on assets An indicator of how profitable the company is, relative to its total assets.
+Net client cash flow (NCCF) The difference between money received from and returned to customers during the [ relevant period for the Company or for the business indicated.
+This measure is considered to be a lead indicator of reported net revenue.